 The Trauma and Emergency Care Specialty supports and oversees research studies that encompass an extensive range of conditions which require prompt diagnosis and treatment if the patients are to have the best outcome.

-The NIHR provides researchers with the practical support they need to make clinical studies happen in the NHS and social care.
-This may involve pre-hospital care where urgent emergencies require immediate intervention from paramedics on site, or rapid treatment in an Emergency Department or Trauma Operating room at the hospital.
-Within a non-emergency setting, it can also involve some aspects of recovery and rehabilitation after injury.
-This support covers every stage of research, from set up to delivery.
+This may involve pre-hospital care, where urgent emergencies require immediate intervention from paramedics on site, or rapid treatment in an Emergency Department or Trauma Operating room at the hospital.
+Within a non-emergency setting it can also involve some aspects of recovery and rehabilitation after injury.

 We support and promote research in the following areas:

-Injuries and emergencies is a diverse and rapidly growing specialty.
-To ensure that we can provide the right advice and support to the full range of studies, we have created two specialist communities within our specialty.
+Trauma and Emergency Care is a diverse and rapidly growing area.
+To ensure that we can provide the right advice and support to the full range of studies, we have created three specialist communities within the specialty.
 These are:

-We are working with key stakeholders to promote the successful delivery of research studies in the NHS and to help plan new studies that will address patient's needs.
+We work with a number of key stakeholders to promote the successful delivery of research studies in the NHS and help plan new studies that will address patient's needs.